+23. We commit to respond to the needs of migrants who face situations of vulnerability, which may arise from the circumstances in which they travel or the conditions they face in countries of origin, transit and destination, by assisting them and protecting their human rights, in

-21. We commit to provide specialized protection and assistance to migrants, who often face particular, multiple and intersecting forms of vulnerability, by ensuring that human rights are at the centre of our efforts.
-We further commit to uphold the principle of the best interests of the child as the primary consideration in issues where children are
+accordance with our obligations under international law.
+We further commit to uphold the best interests of the child at all times, as a primary consideration in situations where children are

 concerned, and to apply a gender-responsive approach in addressing vulnerabilities, including